 Whereas the Gold package entitles you to advise on corporate bylaws, an operating agreement, preparing and filing of IRS Form 2553, employer identification/tax ID, corporation minutes, and banking resolution.
-You also get express shipping with any of your documents.
+You also get express shipping with any of your incorporation documents.

-Lastly, the Platinum package offers all the above plus a business website and domain name, although sometimes there are discounts available for this if you opt for one of their cheaper packages.
+Lastly, the Platinum package offers all the above expedited documents plus a business website and domain name, although sometimes there are discounts available for this if you opt for one of their cheaper packages.
 You’ll also get faster filing with the state.

 *Plus state filing fees